status-im/status-mobile/doc/ui-guidelines.md

                                                   [knowledge])]
     [rn/view {:some-map derived-state}]))
   ```

+- Trade-offs: They depend on the stability of their dependency lists, which can lead to unnecessary recalculations if dependencies have unstable references.
+Overuse can lead to increased memory usage and complexity.

+- Best Scenarios: `React.useMemo` is best for expensive calculations that depend on specific props or state and do not change on every render. `React.useCallback` is ideal when passing callback functions to deeply nested child components that need stable references to prevent unnecessary renders.

 The list is not exhaustive, but these are the most common ways to get stable references to non-primitive values.